ceharvs/workbench/README.md

 This files used in this repository cna be deployed as an Ansible role to installs the correct files for Workbench on HPC clusters.

-Workbench is a simple wrapper script that supports quick and easy GPU job deployments on HPC Clusters.
+`workbench` is a simple wrapper script that supports quick and easy GPU job deployments on HPC Clusters.

 Why Workbench
 -------------